Billionaire Slim's telco bullish on coveted Mexico TV license

 An America Movil spokesman declined to comment on the recording.
 The remarks were previously published by Mexican newspaper El Universal.

-The company filed its request for the $307 million investment shortly after the victory of Mexican President Andres Manuel Lopez Obrador, who has a long history of collaborating with Slim.
+The company filed its request shortly after the victory of Mexican President Andres Manuel Lopez Obrador, who has a long history of collaborating with Slim.

 While the decision rests with the IFT, an autonomous regulator, senior members of Lopez Obrador’s administration have previously told Reuters they are open to granting America Movil the license.